Last Updated on by Admin LB

 Moreover, most of the statutes, cases, books and other material are all in English.
 There are not enough text books in regional languages to overcome these setbacks.
 The BCI has tried to rectify this by providing that the medium of instruction shall be English but if it is not then it must meet the law graduate standard in order to qualify for enrolment as an advocate.
 Additionally, two papers on General English and one on Legal Language have to be compulsorily administered under the new scheme.

-Though India boasts of some reputed national law schools, there are also a number of institutions which call themselves law colleges and freely give degrees without bothering to give the students a proper education.
+Though India boasts of some reputed national law schools, there are also a number of institutions that call themselves law colleges and freely give degrees without bothering to give the students a proper education.
 Thus the quality of students from different institutions is vastly different because of the drastic disparity in the extent and kind of education they receive.

 The law colleges have failed to train students to be expert learners.
 In order to better prepare students for the practice of law, a more effective formative assessment in doctrinal courses, lawyering skills courses and clinics may be used.
-A law teacher can use the formative assessment process to improve the meta-cognitive skills of law students so they can transfer their learning to the new and novel situations they face in the practice of law.
+A law teacher can use the formative assessment process to improve the metacognitive skills of law students so they can transfer their learning to the new and novel situations they face in the practice of law.
 The goal of formative assessment should be to move legal education away from a focus on an end product to the underlying process of developing these products.

 The course called “Legal Method” is not introduced in 3 year law course in some of the universities.
 But in all the 5 year integrated law courses, this course is compulsorily taught.
 This course instruction needs to be improved.
 The changes in legal research methods and instruction will certainly come with the increasingly rapid acceleration in the amount and kinds of legal research materials being produced.
 Another reason to anticipate significant changes in the way legal research and writing will be taught is, of course, the development of computerized legal research such as LEXIS and WEST LAW.

-Legal education in India regulated by central and state government, Universities Grant Commission, Bar Council Of India and respective universities.
-For various reasons the quality and standard of legal education is not satisfactory.
-Several attempts were made to reform curriculum of legal education by the BCI.
+Legal education in India is regulated by central and state government, Universities Grant Commission, Bar Council Of India and respective universities.
+For various reasons, the quality and standard of legal education is not satisfactory.
+Several attempts were made to reform the curriculum of legal education by the BCI.
 On the guidelines of BCI, several national law schools have seen established, but the result is not up to mark.

 A very significant development in the area of legal education took place when the bar council of India was set up under the Advocates Act 1981.
-Under the act, the bar council enjoy very significant function in relation to legal education.
+Under the act, the bar council enjoy a very significant function in relation to legal education.
 Under Sec.
-7 of the Advocates Act, one of the most important function of bar council of India is to promote legal education and to lay down standards of such education in consultation with the universities in India imparting such education and the state bar council.
+7 of the Advocates Act, one of the most important functions of the bar council of India is to promote legal education and to lay down standards of such education in consultation with the universities in India imparting such education and the state bar council.

-- As our nation is a member of WTO agreement it is bound by the general agreement on Trade in Services (GATS) which will give birth to tough competition between our traditional and foreign lawyers.
+- As our nation is a member of WTO agreement it is bound by the General Agreement on Trade in Services (GATS) which will give birth to tough competition between our traditional and foreign lawyers.
 To tackle the situation and to compete, it is necessary to impart quality legal education as well as global legal education with the help of advances in information technology and telecommunication to our law students.

 - Bar Council of India, constituted under sec.
 4 of the Advocates Act, 1961 is the apex body for legal professionals in India.
-BCI had limited role in promoting legal education and laid minimum standards for students who are entitled to practice.
+BCI had a limited role in promoting legal education and laid minimum standards for students who are entitled to practice.
 But it has neither the power under the Advocates Act 1961 nor the expertise to meet the new challenges both domestically and internationally.
-It is therefor, necessary to constitute a new regulatory body vested with power to deal with all aspects of legal education having sanction of the government.
+It is therefore, necessary to constitute a new regulatory body vested with the power to deal with all aspects of legal education having the sanction of the government.